 An introduction to what it means to be a Christian theatre artist.
 Particular emphasis is placed on an examination of the variety of career and ministry opportunities available in the field of theatre.
 (Spring only)

-140 Stagecraft I and Stagecraft Lab (2-1).
+140 Stagecraft I (2).
+Co-req: THE 141 Stagecraft Lab